');

 About Marion, IA

-Marion is a mid-sized city in Iowa with a population of 41,690 residents.
-The median household income is $87,105 per year, which is above the national average.
-The median age in Marion is 40.4 years.
+Marion is a mid-sized city located in Iowa with a population of 41,690 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $87,105 per year, which is 16% above the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 How Marion Ranks in Iowa